Zag and the Coloured Beads: Wryneck

-Zag And The Coloured Beads reunion
+Zag And The Coloured Beads reunion, and subsequent events

 Steve Arthur, Michael Tubb and Paul Howard reformed Zag And The Coloured Beads in 2006 with new members James Larcombe (keyboards, from Stars In Battledress and North Sea Radio Orchestra) and Keith Roche (drums).
 In 2007, Roche was replaced by Paul "Helocolin" Johnson.
 To date, the revived band has not released any new recordings, although both Loaf of Legs and Sawtooth Gripmaster were reissued as CD albums to sell at live concerts.

-A typically lively Zag and the Coloured Beads set can be seen in Nick Booth's 2009 film "Hollow Legs".
-The Beads perform Bernard Crapshit, a song Mik Tubb wrote in 1986 about the actor Bernard Cribbins.
-The end credits erroneously refer to the song as A Loaf of Legs, which was the name of the Beads first album.
+Zag and the Coloured Beads gigs remained intermittent, happening more or less at the whim of the band.
+A typically lively band set can be seen in Nick Booth's 2009 film "Hollow Legs", during which they perform "Bernard Crapshit", a song Mik Tubb wrote in 1986 about the actor Bernard Cribbins.
+The end credits erroneously refer to the song as "A Loaf of Legs", which was the name of the band's first album.

-Along with his work in Croydon band Junk Time Pate, Mik Tubb has also developed an interest in gambling on horse racing.
-At Plumpton races in the winter of 2010 he almost won a large sum on a horse called Uncle Eli, which unfortunately unseated its jockey, Grand National winner Liam Treadwell at the final hurdle, resulting in the destruction of Tubb's wager.

-There has been talk of a new band being formed between Mik Tubb and Paul Howard, called Mik Tubb's Military Pickle.
+During this time, Mik Tubb also worked with the Croydon-based band Junk Time Pate, and discussed the formation of a new band with Paul Howard (called Mik Tubb's Military Pickle).

+Mik Tubb died on 13 December 2022.